Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 renamed the SA&MG to become the Gulf, Western Texas and Pacific (GWT&P)

-Southern Pacific (SP) gaining control of the GWT&P in 1882, operating it as a wholly owned subsidiary.
+1878, and the settlement of his vast estate resulted in Southern Pacific (SP) gaining control of the GWT&P in 1882, operating it as a wholly owned subsidiary.
 In 1889, SP funded a GWT&P extension from Victoria

 southwest to Beeville, a